 The major side effect to watch for here is a decrease in blood clotting.
-It can be a problem if you’re taking blood thinners or nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or acetaminophen.
+It can be a problem if you’re taking blood thinners, such as clopidogrel or warfarin, or nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or acetaminophen.

 It’s always a good idea to start with the lowest dose of any supplement and work your way up over a matter of weeks.

 Serrapeptase seems to be useful for managing pain, inflammation, and swelling, as well as for chronic breathing issues like asthma or bronchitis.